Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: Methodology

-As shown in Fig. \ref{fig:overview}, we leverage the powerful zero-shot inference capability of the CLIP model to obtain textual information from RS images for multimodal modeling.
+As shown in Fig.~\ref{fig:overview}, we first leverage the powerful zero-shot inference capability of the CLIP~\cite{CLIP} model to obtain textual information from RS images for multimodal modeling.
 For the categories inferred by the CLIP model, we select the top five categories with the highest probability values.
-For the foreground features, the text description \( T_d \) is designed in the format ``Remote sensing image at time $ \left \{ period \right \}$ has a $ \left \{ value \right \}$ probability of being the $ \left \{ key \right \}$ ," where $ \left \{ period \right \}$ represents either $T_1$ or $T_2$, $ \left \{ value \right \}$ is the probability value of the corresponding category and $ \left \{ key \right \}$ represents the category itself. \( E_T \) is a pre-trained CLIP text encoder that encodes the text embedding.
-Considering that discrete Fourier transform can help to reveal high-order semantic patterns in text, especially by identifying more complex semantic information through the descriptors used at different temporal points ($T_1$, $T_2$).
-Through Fourier transform, periodic or repetitive structures in the text can be extracted, which helps identify commonalities and differences in changes.
-We first use Fourier transform to convert the text embeddings from the text domain to the frequency domain:
+For the foreground features, the text description \( T_d \) is designed in the format ``Remote sensing image at time $ \left \{ period \right \}$ has a $ \left \{ value \right \}$ probability of being the $ \left \{ key \right \}$ '' where $ \left \{ period \right \}$ represents either $T_1$ or $T_2$, $ \left \{ value \right \}$ is the probability value of the corresponding category and $ \left \{ key \right \}$ represents the category itself.
+We leverage a pre-trained CLIP text encoder~\cite{CLIP}, denoted as $E_T$, to obtain token-level embeddings for each textual description $T_d$.

-where $\mathcal{F}(\cdot)$ is the discrete Fourier transform, $\mathbf{T}_{freq}\in \mathbb{C}^{B\times N\times C}$, \( B \) represents the batch size, \( N \) represents the number of frequency components, \( C \) represents the dimension of each frequency component.
-We introduce a graph filter bank \( K=[k_1,k_2,...k_k] \) for the textual features, which propagate information between the nodes of the graph to filter and refine the frequency information, thereby obtaining salient features related to the changes.
-For the frequency feature \( \mathbf{T}_{freq} \), we split it into real and imaginary parts and concatenate them to construct node features.
-The feature matrix \( \mathbf {X} \in \mathbb{R}^{B\times N\times 2C} \) is the collection of features for all nodes, which allows us to convert frequency domain information into node features for the graph.
-Assuming that each frequency component is connected to every other frequency component (fully connected graph), the edge set $\mathbf {E} \in\mathbb{Z}^{2\times \frac{N(N-1)}{2} }$ of the graph can be constructed by combining each pair of nodes:

-where $\mathfrak{R}(\mathbf{T}_{freq} ) $ and $\mathfrak{I}(\mathbf{T}_{freq})$ represent the real and imaginary parts of the frequency domain features, respectively. $\mathbf {E}^{(k)}$ represents the node features after the $k$-th filter, \( \hat{\mathbf{A}} \) is the normalized adjacency matrix, which represents the relationships between nodes, \( \mathbf {W}_k \) is the weight matrix of the graph convolution filter at the \( k \)-th layer, and \( \sigma \) is the activation function, \( \mathbf {E}^{f} \) is the weighted sum of the outputs from multiple filters.
-We use the text-image encoder $E_{VT}$ of the CLIP model to fuse \(\mathbf {E}^{f}\) and the image features.
-After subtracting the results from the bi-temporal phases, the output is fed into the decoder~\cite{FreqFusion} to obtain our CD results.